Equatorial Guinea: Transportation

-Due to the large oil industry in the country, internationally recognized carriers flew to Malabo International Airport, which, in May 2014, had several direct connections to Europe and West Africa.
-There are three airports in Equatorial Guinea—Malabo International Airport, Bata Airport and Annobón Airport on the island of Annobón.
-Malabo International Airport is the only international airport.
+Due to the large oil industry in the country, internationally recognised carriers flew to Malabo International Airport, which, in May 2014, had several direct connections to Europe and West Africa.
+There are several airports in Equatorial Guinea, including Malabo International Airport, Bata Airport, President Obiang Nguema International Airport serving the country's capital, and Annobón Airport on the island of Annobón.

 Every airline registered in Equatorial Guinea appears on the list of air carriers prohibited in the European Union (EU), which means that they are banned from operating services of any kind within the EU.
-However, freight carriers provide service from European cities to the capital.

 Demographics

 Timeline of the Equatoguinean population between 1960 and 2017.
 Population in thousands of inhabitants.